 If a company could match on a pound for pound basis an FID paid with its own DFP or that of a subsidiary, the company could obtain repayment of surplus ACT.

 Such matching was the first stage of a two-stage process (see CTM21405).

+Previous page

+Next page